WorldHealthOrganization/smart-dak-pnc/input/pagecontent/business-processes.md

 The source files of the business processes listed in the table above can be downloaded [here](PNC DAK_business processes.zip).

-For more details, please see component 4 "Generic business processes and workflows" in the [IRIS link to be added]().
+For more details, please see component 4 "Generic business processes and workflows" in the [PNC DAK](https://iris.who.int/handle/10665/381725).